Dorian8013/algo/docs/deploy-from-ansible.md

 - ca_password - Password for the private CA key

 Note that by default, the iptables rules on your existing server will be overwritten.
 If you don't want to overwrite the iptables rules, you can use the `--skip-tags iptables` flag.

-### Digital Ocean

-Required variables:

-- do_token
-- region

-Possible options can be gathered calling to https://api.digitalocean.com/v2/regions

 ### Amazon EC2